 If units have been set up in Scene Properties these will be displayed at the end of any value.

 Guide points can be set by making a second clicked.
-This will create a new guide point and a construction line (guideline).
-Both guides are now snappable, so they can be used for snapping new measurements, geometry addition, or moving objects to a precise location.
+This will create two new guide points, one at the start and one at the end of the guide.
+A construction edge is also created.
+The guide points and edge are now snappable, so they can be used for snapping new measurements, geometry addition, or moving objects to a precise location.

-Clicking once, typing in a distance and pressing Enter will extend the measurement in the same direction by that exact amount.
+Clicking once and dragging, then pressing the Enter key will enter numeric input mode.
+Type in a distance and press Enter again, this will extend the measurement in the same direction by that exact amount.

 Pressing X, Y, Z keys will allow the measurement to be locked on a single axis.
-Construction Lines will also temporarily auto-lock to an axis if dragging gets close to it.
+Construction Lines will also temporarily auto-lock to an axis if dragging gets close to it (see auto snapping).
 The below image shows the colour change to blue when the axis lock is set to Z-axis.